supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

-</> Markdown
 Case Study #1 - Danny's Diner

 Case Study Questions

-    -- 1. What is the total amount each customer spent at the restaurant?
+   1. What is the total amount each customer spent at the restaurant?
-    -- 2. How many days has each customer visited the restaurant?
+   2. How many days has each customer visited the restaurant?
-    -- 3. What was the first item from the menu purchased by each customer?
+   3. What was the first item from the menu purchased by each customer?
-    -- 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+   4. What is the most purchased item on the menu and how many times was it purchased by all customers?
-    -- 5. Which item was the most popular for each customer?
+   5. Which item was the most popular for each customer?
-    -- 6. Which item was purchased first by the customer after they became a member?
+   6. Which item was purchased first by the customer after they became a member?
-    -- 7. Which item was purchased just before the customer became a member?
+   7. Which item was purchased just before the customer became a member?
-    -- 8. What is the total items and amount spent for each member before they became a member?
+   8. What is the total items and amount spent for each member before they became a member?
-    -- 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+   9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
-    -- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+   10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

--- Task 1: What is the total amount each customer spent at the restaurant?
+Task 1: What is the total amount each customer spent at the restaurant?

 ```sql
     select